 Tom & Amal

 We live next to a forest in a developing green area.
 You will have the use of a bicycle so that you can freely move throughout the city.
-Also, the bus stop, about 10 min walk from our home leads you to the city centre, which is 15-20 min per bus or car.
+Also, the bus stop, about a 20 min walk from our home leads you to the city centre, which is 15-20 min by bus or car.

-There you also have access to two community centre, situated right in the middle of Almere city with all facilities easily accessible and plenty of people to get to know and work with.
+There you also have access to two community centres, situated right in the middle of Almere city with all facilities easily accessible and plenty of people to get to know and work with.

-Almere is a new modern "garden" city, about 30 min from Amsterdam.
+Almere is a new modern city, about 30 min from Amsterdam.

 Tom enjoys sculpting as a hobby, you can also see his creative work on Facebook and that of Amal; there are many foto's from our work to get an impression of our work, but please use the workaway platform to apply.